Documentation

 }

-According to the following example and explanations, fill in the Query Variables section with the desired translations of each parameter.
+Complete the Query variables section with the desired translations for each parameter.

 _14